-The National Petroleum Construction Company (NPCC) of the UAE was awarded the EPC contract for the first phase of the project in June 2013.
+The NPCC of the UAE was awarded the EPC contract for the first phase of the project in June 2013.

-Technip’s share in the contract is 35%.
-Technip will be responsible for engineering.
-NPCC will carry out the fabrication and installation of processing facilities at the field.
+Technip’s share in the contract is 35% with Technip responsible for engineering while NPCC was responsible for the fabrication and installation of processing facilities at the field.

 AMEC won awarded a five-year project management contract worth $124m for Phase II in December 2013.